 - Close your eyes and relax.

 - Focus your mind calmly on the muscles of your sphincter around the pubic bone.

 - Imagine pulling energy up through your spine as you breathe in through your nose.
 Hold the breath at the Ajna chakra (between the eyebrows).

 - Contract your muscles around your sexual organs (imagine preventing yourself from urinating).

 - Contract the muscles ten times while you continue to hold your breath.

 - Breathe out through your nose as you make the tenth contraction.
 Feel sexual energy rising in you as you do this.

-- The Shiva Samhita states that after practicing Vajroli Mudra we should move on to Sahajoli and Amaroli and should use wind to hold back urine while urinating.
+- The Shiva Samhita states that after practising Vajroli Mudra we should move on to Sahajoli and Amaroli and should use wind to hold back urine while urinating.
 This is ill-advised.
 Please read about the precautions below.
-Almost all expert yogis do not recommend practicing levels 4 through seven of Vajroli Mudra (which involve using a catheter, using Uddiyana Bandha and Madhya Naul to suck up fluids).
+Almost all expert yogis do not recommend practising levels 4 through seven of Vajroli Mudra (which involve using a catheter, using Uddiyana Bandha and Madhya Naul to suck up fluids).
 There are serious side effects of Vajoli Mudra at these stages.
 Do not attempt it.

 Further instructions on Vajroli mudra from Theos Bernard